 ℹ️ Chambord French press background

 Bodum is a Danish-Swiss manufacturing company that specializes in kitchenware.
 It was founded in 1944 by Peter Bodum in Copenhagen, Denmark, and back then, the business revolved around importing glassware.
 Bodum then discovered vacuum coffee makers, thus began the company’s venture into coffee-making products.
 Today, Bodum is known for its coffee and tea solutions, such as french press, vacuum coffee brewers, etc.

 In 1974, Bodum launched their first french coffee press called the Bistro.
-Since then, the company has continuously innovated this product line that they have successfully established itself as the best French coffee press manufacturer in the world.
-In fact, you can google the best french press and you will find Bodum’s products among the top recommendation.
+Since then, the company has continuously innovated this product line and successfully established itself as the world’s best French coffee press manufacturer.
+In fact, you can google the best french press and find Bodum’s products among the top recommendation.

-The one that I own is the Chambord French press, which I purchased at Starbucks Reserve, The Podium Mall for P1,995.
-Bodum went into an agreement with the Starbucks company in 2016 so the latter can sell their products.
+I own the Chambord French press, which I purchased at Starbucks Reserve for USD 34.91 (PHP 1,995).
+Bodum entered an agreement with Starbucks company in 2016, so the latter could sell their products.
 Thus, you can easily find this french press at any Starbucks branch should you want to get one.